Designing digital health services:

 Key principle: Small and simple iterations

-Good design systems enable faster iteration.
+Good design systems enable faster iteration and consistency.
 A design system refers to how a team works with a shared set of UI components, from design to development.
 These components become a reusable and robust set of building blocks that can be used to rapidly prototype and build digital experiences.
 Consistency creates a simpler experience for health consumers, and builds trust.

 Ask